Metadata is often called ‘data about data’.

 Where data can be defined as a representation of facts, concepts or instructions, metadata can be defined as information about how data are defined, structured and represented.
 It can provide meaning and context to data by describing how data is captured and the business rules for collecting data.
 It can also assist in the interpretation of data.

 For example, the data value 185 is largely meaningless without additional information.
 Is it a street number, a clinical measurement, a test result or the number of services provided?

-Adding information about the unit of measure (e.g. centimetres) makes a data value more meaningful, but still cannot be fully understood.
-Adding information about what the data relates to (e.g. a person) and what it is measuring (e.g. their height) makes for more useful data.
+Adding information about the unit of measure (e.g. centimetres), what the data relates to (e.g. a person) and what it is measuring (e.g. their height) makes for a more useful data value.
 Additional details of how the measurement was made (e.g. self-reported) could be added to further improve the utility of the data.

 Types of metadata in METeOR

-Metadata items are items that proceed through a series of registration states until they become endorsed as standards by the relevant registration authority.
-This means that metadata items become official data standards.
-There are eight metadata items currently used in METeOR:
+Metadata items proceed through a series of registration states until they become endorsed as official metadata standards.
+There are eight predominant metadata items currently used in METeOR: